happygoals/haemin-ryu-devlog/_posts/2020-03-02-Intern-program-brings-problem-solving-skills.md

 7. How often would you like me to give you updates and progress reports?

 ## How was my experience?
 I had watched the c# and .NET course video materials and implemented following projects.
 I simply went through the projects and use online resources to complete them as quickly as possible.
-My boss always welcome to answer the questions and updated frequently the material and supplementary videos and slide.
-All employee was encouraged to have an hour training every morning.
+My boss always welcomes to answer the questions and updated frequently the material and supplementary videos and slide.
+All employee are encouraged to have an hour training every morning.

 ## Daily Scrum List
 * What did you do yesterday?
 * What will you work on today?
 * Do you have any obstacles?

 <div class="code-example" markdown="1">

 |  Duration   |         Date          |                                             Tasks                                            |